M$^3$AV: A Multimodal, Multigenre, and Multipurpose Audio-Visual Academic Lecture Dataset: Creation Pipeline Details

 \subsection{Manual Annotation Details}

 The master-granted annotators are assigned to complete manual filling and combination in creating speech transcription.
 In these two tasks, each worker receives 0.06 USD for each finished sample, respectively.
 The annotation interfaces shown in Figure~\ref{fig:mturk_fill} and Figure~\ref{fig:mturk_combine} describe the rules as well as the rejection cases of manual filling and combination in detail, respectively.
-The rejected samples are passed to other workers for annotation.
+The failed samples are passed to other workers for annotation.

 The experienced researchers in our team are assigned to annotate the OCR data, and the annotation of each sample includes slide deduplication and OCR content correction.
-Each worker will receive the appropriate remuneration added to their wages.
-The interface for OCR content correction is shown in Figure~\ref{fig:ppocrlabel}, where PPOCRLabel\footnote{\url{https://github.com/PaddlePaddle/PaddleOCR/tree/release/2.7/PPOCRLabel}} is adopted. after completing the annotation, the authors randomly check the annotation results of each person to ensure the quality.
+Each worker received the appropriate remuneration.
+The interface for OCR content correction is shown in Figure~\ref{fig:ppocrlabel}, where PPOCRLabel\footnote{\url{https://github.com/PaddlePaddle/PaddleOCR/tree/release/2.7/PPOCRLabel}} is adopted.
+To control the quality of labelling, we sampled the results of 9 annotators individually and checked whether 120 of the annotated images had a high number of missing or incorrect items, with no more than 10 wrong items.

 The master-granted annotators are assigned to complete the MOS scoring in the TTS task evaluation.
 A batch of 6 TTS results from the same audio clip (with the addition of a trap sample used to detect attentiveness).
 Each worker receives 0.2 USD for each completed batch respectively.
 Similarly, the annotation interface shown in Figure~\ref{fig:mturk_mos} details the rules as well as the rejection cases, which is inspired by \citet{Choi2023}.
-The rejected samples will be passed to other workers for annotation.
+The failed samples will be passed to other workers for annotation.

+As for the manual scoring of SSG tasks, we posted the annotation task on Amazon Mechanical Turk initially but found that the quality was unsatisfactory due to the complexity of the scripts and speech texts.
+Therefore, three experienced researchers were assigned to carry out the annotation task.
+Specifically, annotators need to rate the generated slides/scripts on multiple dimensions, including coherence, consistency, fluency and relevance, as referenced in SummEval~\cite{fabbri2021summeval}.
+Each sample is scored on a scale from 1 (worst) to 5 (best) by 3 annotators.
+Note that we sampled 100 items due to cost and multiple models.
+The annotation interfaces are shown in Figure~\ref{fig:mturk_slide2speech} and Figure~\ref{fig:mturk_speech2slide}.